Spoks Man: Career

-In 2006, Spoks Man contacted record producer Jeremy Production, who offered him a place to work on his voice and rhythm, and who produced the songs "Warambaniye" and "Umwana" for him.
-Three years later, at the departure of Jerem Production, Spoks Man was bogged down in his music career.
-In the hope of finding a manager, he decided to advertise for national telecommunication companies, including two for Ucom in 2009 and one for Smart Communications in 2010.
+In 2006, Spoks Man began working with record producer Jeremy Production, who produced the songs "Warambaniye" and "Umwana" for him.
+He left Jeremy Production three years later, advertising for new management from national telecommunication companies, including two for Ucom in 2009 and one for Smart Communications in 2010.

 In the studio of High Level Record in 2011, Spoks Man produced the song "Iherezo ryiza" and his video clip produced by Johnny B of Mira Mira Film.
 With several other Burundian artists, they collaborated on his song "Abamenyeshamakuru".
 In 2012, he became a disc jockey in his new studio, High Vision Studio, in a northern district of Bujumbura called Mutanga-Nord.